scionoftech/webp-converter/README.md

 ## What's New
-* Multiple input files issue fixed for webpmux_animate
-* Repeated temp file names issue fixed for Base64 and Buffer conversion
+* buffer utils temp path issue fixed

 # How to use